 - the amount you have eaten

-there are some basic rules and facts about how long should you wait to exercise after eating which you should be aware of.
+There are some basic facts and rule of thumb about how long should you wait to exercise after eating, which you should be aware of.

 And when considering how long should you wait to exercise after eating, not waiting too long after eating to exercise is also important.

 - When we eat, food reaches our stomach which we process slowly and then in little bits it is passed into our small intestine.
 This process takes between two and four hours so it is not immediate, leaving food in your stomach for some time causing you to need to wait to exercise after eating.

 - Your body needs energy for blood flow for this digestion process after, meaning that the energy your muscles are crying out for energy if exercising after eating which will not be there.
 However, it is not normally necessary to wait for all the food to have digested, but a good part of it should have done.

 - If you fail to wait to exercise after eating you could experience problems.
 For example, if you do not wait after a large meal to run, the running after eating could result in problems with digestion such as cramping or an upset stomach.
 Not very pleasant.
 You may also feel nauseous whilst exercising, distracting you from concentrating on the all-important task of exercise.

 The time to wait to exercise after eating is dependent upon what you are eating and how much of it.
 It is also dependent upon the exercise you are going to do after eating, as well as of course your own normal eating habits.

 Put simply, exercise after eating a large meal is pretty much a no-no because the more food eaten, the longer the digestion process.

 - If the exercise you intend to do after eating a large meal is running, you should wait around three to four hours before exercise.